The Tribute Money (Titian): Date and signature

 Titian's later composition, c.
 1543–1568, National Gallery.

 Unusually for an early Titian, the painting can be dated with confidence, as Titian and two assistants or servants spent some five weeks staying at Alfonso's Castello Estense in Ferrara from 22 February 1516 until the end of March.
 Titian normally painted on canvas, but the original use of the painting as a door necessitated the panel support here.

 It is Titian's earliest signed painting, and was perhaps signed to show he was not a court painter, as well as advertising his name in a prominent court outside Venice and its territories.
 The location of the signature on the pharisee's collar may support it being a self-portrait (see below), with the signature "identifying the subject like the inscription below the profile portrait on a coin".

 Reception and later composition

 The painting, which has been described as "Titian's sleekest, most polished early work", became famous.
 Giorgio Vasari thought the head of Christ "stupendous and miraculous" and that all artists at the time believed it to be Titian's most perfect painting.
 Carlo Ridolfi's biography relates that when he saw it, an envoy of the Emperor Charles V expressed surprise that any artist could compete with Albrecht Dürer so well.
-Much later Titian painted a larger composition of the subject (now National Gallery), perhaps to meet a demand for replicas.
+Much later Titian painted a larger composition of the subject (now in the National Gallery), perhaps to meet a demand for replicas.
 This was perhaps begun around 1543, but not completed until the 1560s; it was sent to Philip II of Spain in 1568.
 X-radiographs reveal that the gold coin in it was originally inscribed with "Ferrara".